felipejoribeiro/this-person-docs/permanent/1726149526-apple-certificates-and-profiles.md

 5. Select the type of provisioning profile you want to create;
 6. Follow the steps to create the provisioning profile;

-> **Note**: For distributino certificates, you will not need a physical device to create the certificate.
-But for development certificates, you will need a physical device to create the certificate.
+> **Note**: For distribution certificates in apple store connect you don't need an apple device.

+Here you approve capabilites for the apps published as well.
+For that, go in "Identifiers" and select or create a new one.
+Then select capabilites and app services that are required in your app.
+After this you can add these capabilites in Xcode without problems.

 Then, in Xcode, disable the **Automatically manage signing** option and select the provisioning profile you just created for direct distribution.
 Than you can send versions through **TestFlight** or **App Store Connect**.